eraich26/CellFateQuant/README.md

 The Cell Fate Quantification code determines cell type proportions of DAPI+ human iPSC-derived midbrain neural progenitor cells from Biotek Cytation5 Cell Imaging Multimode Reader fluorescent intensities.
 To use this code, two files are required:

-(1) a .xlsx file containing the raw data of fluorescent intensities from the Cytation5
+(1) a .xlsx file containing the raw data of fluorescent intensities from the Cytation5 (see Test_Data.xlsx for example)

-(2) a .csv file containing the all of the treatment groups included in the raw data file, with each treatment name listed in column 1 of the file.
+(2) a .csv file containing the all of the treatment groups included in the raw data file, with each treatment name listed in column 1 of the file (see Test_Treatment.csv for example).

 The code determines cell type as follows: